The Best Macular Degeneration Vitamins

 This is one of the vitamins for macular degeneration that goes by many names.
 Vitamin A that comes from plants starts as beta-carotene, which converts to vitamin A in the body.
 When you consume vitamin A from animal-based foods, it’s in retinol form.
 So, to prevent or treat AMD, you need beta-carotene.
 Vitamin A protects the surface of the eye, the cornea, from infection and disease.

 Where can you get beta-carotene?
 You guessed it!
 From carrots.
 Other sources are sweet potatoes, greens, and cantaloupe.
-You can also get it from a natural supplement or from macular degeneration vitamins.
+You can also get it from a natural supplement or macular degeneration vitamins.

 3. Vitamin C